jreus/robop/README.md

 ## The Short Way

-If you're using Ubuntu 20.04 like I am, then you might be able to get away with using the spec file for my conda setup to build your own python environment for running the TTS-RAVE tool.
-Note: I haven't tried this myself!
+If you're using Ubuntu 20.04 like I am, then you might be lucky and only need to use the provided conda spec file to create your local conda environment.

+Note: I haven't tried creating the environment from this file myself.
 I have only exported the spec file.
+The expected way to create the environment with this file is described below....

 To use the spec file to create an identical environment on the same machine or another machine:
 ```